F for You: Year-end charts

+Certifications

 Remix featuring Mary J. Blige

 The song was re-released in the form of a remix, it features the vocals from American singer Mary J. Blige.
 The remix, while retaining most of the original track from Settle, was recorded by Blige for release as a single.
 The single was released on 1 January 2014.
 The remix was nominated for Best Dance Recording at the 57th Annual Grammy Awards.